michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

-The second and third columns of this table show the probability of when a read is identified as inaccurate (positive) or accurate (negative) given whether the read is actually in inaccurate or accurate.
+The second and third columns of this table show the probability of when a read is identified as inaccurate (positive) or accurate (negative) given whether the read is actually inaccurate or accurate.
 These are the positive predictive and negative predictive values.
 The table shows that approximately 2/3 of reads are correctly identified in both cases.
 The Matthews Correlation Coefficient ([Wikipedia][mcc]) shows the overall performance of the classifier with a value of 1.0 being the correct classification in every case, 0.0 is equivalent to random classification, and -1.0 is the wrong classification in every case.
 The